Stock tied to Trump media venture soars in another frenzy

 NEW YORK (AP) — The company planning to bring President Donald Trump’s new media venture to the stock market soared further on Friday amid another frenzy of trading.

 Digital World Acquisition Corp. nearly tripled in the first minute of trading before it was temporarily halted.
-It then gave up a chunk of those gains and was sitting on a 93.3% gain at $88.78, as of noon.
+It then gave up a chunk of those gains and was sitting on a 101.9% gain at $91.87, as of 3:30 p.m.
 Eastern time.
 In the morning, it climbed as high as $175.

 A day before, the stock more than quadrupled to $45.50 from $9.96 after it said it would merge with Trump Media & Technology Group.
 The new venture, with Trump as its chairman, aims to challenge Facebook, Twitter and even Disney’s streaming video service.

 Experts are split on the company’s prospects, and the deal announcing its merger with Digital World Acquisition was unusual in how few details it offered investors.
-But the surge in its price indicates some investors are betting on it to be popular.
+The company has yet to publish an app, name its senior executives or offer details about pricing for its video-streaming and other services.
+All of that could give investors pause, but not enough to keep Digital World Acquisition Corp.’s stock from soaring.

 Some investors appear to be believers in Trump’s ideology, while others see a chance for the company to quickly gain a big audience.
 A big chunk of investors, though, appeared simply to be grabbing a chance for a quick buck.